 - Pour the Thai tea base into a mixing glass and stir in the condensed milk until dissolved.
 If the tea base is chilled, it will help to microwave it briefly and bring it to room temp so the condensed milk will dissolve more easily.¾ cup Thai tea base, 1½ Tablespoons sweetened condensed milk

-- Pack a serving glass full of ice and then pour the tea on top.
+- Pack a serving glass full of ice and then pour in the tea.
 Drizzle with the evaporated milk on top and enjoy!A pint glass packed full of ice, 2-3 Tablespoons evaporated milk

 For the American Style Thai Tea (1 glass)